11 of the BEST Smoky Mountain Horseback Riding Gatlinburg, Pigeon Forge, Sevierville TN Opportunities

 With Gold Rush Stables and Heritage Carriage Rides, you can take a one-hour tour on a 2.5-mile trail in the Pigeon Forge area.

-Located near the famous Dollywood theme park, the riding stables uses a total of five trails in order to accommodate all riding experience levels.
+Located near the famous Dollywood theme park, the riding stables use a total of five trails to accommodate all riding experience levels.
 Because of its location, none of the trails have extreme terrain.

 Five Oaks Riding Stables